 Depending on the circumstances surrounding the resignation, employees who resign from the City may be eligible for re-employment.
-Former employees will be required to complete an application/resume, as determined, and proceed through the regular hiring procedure the same as other applicants.
-A former employee who is re-hired by the City will be considered a new employee and required to complete the 12 month probationary period.
-Date of service, for seniority purposes, will be the date of instatement of the subsequent hiring.
+Former employees will be required to complete an application/resume and proceed through the regular hiring procedure the same as other applicants.
+A former employee who is re-hired by the City will be considered a new employee and required to complete the 12-month probationary period.
+Date of service, for seniority purposes, will be the first day of the subsequent hiring.
 Subsequent employment and participation in the retirement system will be made in accordance with the rules and regulations of the retirement plan, as well as all applicable federal and state laws.

 Reduction in Force (RIF)

-The Mayor or City Administrator and I or their designee have the authority to determine if City workload, funding or other business decisions are such that terminations (via layoff or reductions-in-force [RIF]) are required.
+The Mayor or City Clerk shall have the authority to determine if City workload, funding or other business matters necessitate terminations (via layoff or reductions-in-force [RIF].
 Whenever possible, employees will be provided at least two (2) weeks advance notification before the layoff or RIF.
 Regular employees will not be terminated if temporary or short-term workers are employed in the same position.

 The City benefit providers will work in conjunction with the City Clerk and / or their designee to ensure relevant benefits information is forwarded directly to the employee at the last known address.

 Involuntary Termination

-Regular, Non-Probationary employees terminated by the City will be provided with a letter summarizing the reasons for their termination and the effective date of the termination.
-The terminated employee's final paycheck will be issued within 15 calendar days or the next scheduled pay period, whichever is less.
-Any outstanding amounts owed to City will be deducted from the employee's final paycheck.
+A terminated employee's final paycheck will be issued within 15 calendar days or the next scheduled pay period, whichever is sooner.
+Any outstanding amounts owed to the City will be deducted from the employee's final paycheck.

-Probationary employees may be discharged for any reason that the City deems appropriate within the 12 month probationary period.
+Probationary employees may be discharged for any reason that the City deems appropriate within the 12-month probationary period.
 Termination of a probationary employee may not be appealed through the formal grievance procedure.
-Any outstanding amounts owed to City will be deducted from the employee's final paycheck.

 Temporary, Short Term, employees may be discharged for any reason that the City deems appropriate.
-Termination of temporary, short term or seasonal employee may not be appealed through the formal grievance procedure.
-Any outstanding amounts owed to City will be deducted from the employee's final paycheck.
+Termination of a temporary, short term or seasonal employee may not be appealed through the formal grievance procedure.

 The City will follow the procedure outlined in the Employee Discipline section to terminate a regular, non-probationary employee.
-An employee terminated for cause does not retain his/her job or benefits pending any grievance appeal, but if he/she wins the grievance, such salary and benefits may be restored retroactively.
+An employee terminated for good cause does not retain his/her job or benefits pending any grievance appeal, but if he/she wins the grievance, such salary and benefits will be restored retroactively.

-PERSONAL APPREARANCE and DEMEANOR
+15. PERSONAL APPEARANCE and DEMEANOR